 Fr Bill was appointed to the Cathedral Chapter of Canons at the 2018 Huron Synod.

 St. Jude’s is fortunate to have three Licensed Lay Readers to share with the Priests in the Liturgical, Pastoral and Educational ministries of the Parish of St Jude’s.
 The Lay Readers have been given instruction in bible study, reading and worship, liturgical leadership, preaching practices, prayer, and developing a Statement of Faith.
 They preach on rotation through the year and lead Morning Prayer through Holy Week.
-Along with their Lay Reader responsibilities, Sharon Frank leads the Prayer and Pastoral Care Team, Cyndi Lockhart oversees the Safe Church initiatives, and Bryan Smith is a warden and interested in youth ministry.
+Along with their Lay Reader responsibilities, Sharon Frank leads the Prayer and Pastoral Care Team, Cyndi Lockhart oversees the Safe Church initiatives, and Bryan Smith is interested in youth ministry.

 Christina is a soprano, pianist, organist, composer and music educator.
 She holds a Master of Music Performance from Western University.
 She performs regularly in London, and has performed in numerous cities in Canada, the United States and Europe.
 She maintains a busy voice, piano, theory, and composition studio in London.
 Christina has been the organist and music director at the Church of St. Jude since the Fall of 2011.

 In 1952, the Anglican Diocese of Huron instituted a plan to construct a parish church in a sparsely inhabited area at the northern boundary of London Township.
 Although a mere 50 residences existed, the church had the foresight to recognize the growth potential.
 It was decided by the future parishioners that a “community church” would be most suitable and the Anglican Diocese undertook the responsibility for the building’s completion.